 All the saviors are dead.

 Next comes the River’s final push, the final collapse of the universe.
 Everything that’s left—the Sister, its regulars, and the people holding on to its shingles with everything they’ve got left—everything is torn apart piece by piece.
-Molecule by molecule, atom by atom, existence is rent asunder—every bit of it—until the River can push them everything that used to be into a single point of infinite density.
+Molecule by molecule, atom by atom, existence is rent asunder—every bit of it—until the River can push everything that used to be into a single point of infinite density.

 The River goes still, with nothing left to fight against, and hopes the pieces of the universe will figure out a way to live in harmony this time around—or at least learn to live within the confines of the course the River has charted out for them.
 And then, after a time spent in what amounts to a new Eden, the new universe begins to push outward against the River to begin the next iteration.

 Within the walls of The Strumpet’s Sister, patrons are safe from the effects of The Calamity until the final moments.
 The Barkeep, who seems to have an innate sense of how things are progressing outside, typically announces that drinks are on the house just before everything comes to an end—the theory being, of course, that the cessation of existence will be easier to bear while ferschnickered.